 - Country of origin MX

 Quick story.
 I had Goodyear ST’s on it.
 Put them on it late 80’s.
 Probably didn’t have 10,000 miles on them.
 They looked like new tires.
 I was talking to a tire dealership client about cars and stuff and asked him how long those radial tires were good for?
 He said normally about 6-8 years max.
 Really?
 I did a Google search and found numerous discussions in the different car forums about guys who did what I did.
-Put tires on my classic car much more than 10 years ago.
+They put tires on a classic car much more than 10 years ago.
 The tires look like new.
-The owner was very surprised while driving down the highway that the tires come apart.
+The owners were very surprised that the tires come apart while driving down the highway.
 The belts break, get loose or whatever inside the tire.
 There are many stories in the forums about that happening.
-So when my dealer said 6-8 years he neglected to tell me what could happen.
+So when my dealer said 6-8 years life he neglected to tell me what could happen.
 I was a bit shocked and put new tires on my car.
 Tires are a very important item on a car.
 I’ve never run questionable tires on a car.
 Bad tires are a real bad idea.

 Second Quick Story: How I learned about the steel rims on the 1968 Shelbys.
 I was at a local car show.
 Got to talking to one of the other Shelby car owners.
 I mentioned that my car had a 1967 RUG Toploader.
 He off handed said that goes well with the 67 rims you have on your car.
 67 rims on my car?
 Those rims were offered by Shelby.
 He told me that all the 68 Shelby’s came with steel rims and hubcaps.
 Really?
 So I reached out to SAAC and sure enough he was right.
 Only a small handful of cars in 68 got the ten spoke rims due to the above disc brake issue.
 I have long since disposed of those steel rims and hubcaps.
 Didn’t care for the looks when I had them.
 I was real surprised how much a set of those wheel and hubcaps are worth today.
 A lot of owners got rid of them.